Parimelalhagar: Early life

 Right from his young age, Parimel was well versed in Sanskrit language's Tharka, Vyakarna, Sankya, and Vedanta and Tamil language's Tolkappiyam and other classic literary works.
 Despite being a Vaishnavite, Parimel had a great knowledge of the Saivite literature.
 He had a good understanding of Agama, Siddhanta and Vedanta, which are considered vital to unravel the riches of the Tirukkural, which helped him do justice to his commentary.
 When Parimel chose to write a literary criticism, he analysed in depth the works of the previous nine commentators who lived before his time and eliminated the flaws found in those earlier commentaries.
 When he completed his writing and perfected the work, he decided to stage it in the court of the Pandya ruler.
 Legend has it that the King wanted Parimel to stage his work seated on a bronze horse mounted in his court.
-When Parimel did so, the bronze horse moved, serving as an evidence to his scholarly stature.
+When Parimel did so, the bronze horse moved, serving as evidence to his scholarly stature.
 Thus he came to be known as Parimelalhagar (meaning "the handsome equestrian").
-The name is sometime indicated as "Parimelalhagiyar" and "Parimelalhagaraiyyan".
-His commentary on the Kural came to be called as "Parimelalhagiyar Virutthi".
+The name is sometimes indicated as "Parimelalhagiyar" and "Parimelalhagaraiyyan".
+His commentary on the Kural came to be called "Parimelalhagiyar Virutthi".
 He is believed to have written the commentary around 1271–1272 CE as indicated in an inscription at the Varadharaja Perumal Temple at Kanchipuram.
 This is indicated in the work Sasana Tamil Kavi Saritham by Raghava Iyengar.
 Parimel has also written a commentary on Paripaadal, one of the work of the Eight Anthologies (Ettuthogai).

 Religion

-There are several evidences indicating that Parimelalhagar belonged to the Vaishnavite sect.
-His explanations to Kural couplets 610 and 1103, his reference to the Nalayira Divya Prabandham in various instances, his employment of verses from the Tiruvai Molhi in couplets 349 and 370, and his citing Nammalvar's verses in chapter 39 in the second book of the Kural text all indicate that he was a Vaishnavite.
+There are several pieces of evidence indicating that Parimelalhagar belonged to the Vaishnavite sect.
+His explanations to Kural couplets 610 and 1103, his reference to the Nalayira Divya Prabandham in various instances, his employment of verses from the Tiruvaymoli in couplets 349 and 370, and his citing Nammalvar's verses in chapter 39 in the second book of the Kural text all indicate that he was a Vaishnavite.
 While a staunch devotee of Vishnu, Parimel practiced religious tolerance and treated other religions of his time with equal respect.